Coffee-IT-Development/EmojiPicker-iOS-Component/README.md

 ## How to use

-Add `CITEmojiPicker` to a view and add a frame height of 392.
+Add `CITEmojiPicker` to a view.
 Then if the view does not automatically ignore the keyboard, also add the .ignoresSafeArea(.keyboard) viewModifier.

 ```
 struct ContentView: View {